mariavarvaroi/mariavarvaroi/README.md

 ### Hi there 👋, my name is Maria
 #### I am a self-taught React developer

+- 🔭 I’m currently working as a React developer at a big software company

-- 🔭 I’m currently working on [Educator's assistant](https://www.ajutoruleducatorului.ro/) - an online platform that aims to empower preschool educators to teach kids better, to manage class easier and to quiz kids smarter.
+- 📚 One of my most recent projects is [Educator's assistant](https://www.ajutoruleducatorului.ro/) - an online platform that aims to empower preschool educators to teach kids better, to manage class easier and to quiz kids smarter.
 The product is launched, 5k+ users ✨

 - 🌱 I’m currently learning Solidity, NextJS, Prisma